cgeneske/CyberArkEPMLCDLifecycle/README.md

         $EPMSetIDs = "{xyz987}"
         ...
         ```
-These settings will ensure that lifecycle candidacy remains effectively silo'd for each process (thanks to the unique EPM Set and Platform(s) that each process will leverage) and will prevent false off-boarding for accounts that are being authoritatively lifecycle managed through a neighboring process.
+These settings will ensure that lifecycle candidacy remains effectively silo'd for each process (thanks to the unique EPM Set and Platform(s) that each process will leverage) and will prevent false offboarding for accounts that are being authoritatively lifecycle managed through a neighboring process.

 # Limitations and Known Issues
 ## The utility is only returning 20,000 accounts when searching PAM
 Although the CyberArk PAM API supports a paginated return, the [Get Accounts](https://docs.cyberark.com/PAS/Latest/en/Content/SDK/GetAccounts.htm?tocpath=Developer%7CREST%20APIs%7CAccounts%7C_____1) endpoint is bound by an upper limit of `20,000` accounts by default.
 This is upper limit is functionally tied to the `MaxDisplayedRecords` Parameter in PAM's configuration under `Administration > Options > Accounts UI Preferences > Main > View Settings`.
-If the number of LCD accounts in your deployment would exceed 20,000 you must increase this value to meet or exceed your LCD account target for this utility to function correctly.
+To proactively design around this limitation, `$MaxSafeObjects` has been set to 20,000 by default.
+This will allow scaling across Safes (with up to 20,000 objects per Safe) without any adverse impact or need to make any adjustment to `MaxDisplayedRecords`, so long as `$SafeSearchList` is also utilized (recommended).

->**NOTE:** This setting also affects the PAM Web UI (Password Vault Web Access), so it is recommended to increase in increments, and closely monitor Web UI performance following each change to ensure this does not detrimentally affect your environment's performance.
+>**NOTE:** This setting also affects the PAM Web UI (Password Vault Web Access), so it is recommended to increase in increments (if required), and closely monitor Web UI performance following each change to ensure this does not detrimentally affect your environment's performance.

 See the following CyberArk Knowledge Base (KB) article that describes making this change [here](https://cyberark-customers.force.com/s/article/PVWA-All-accounts-only-show-up-to-20000-records)